 I’ll always wonder if Manisha had a miraculous healing that day, but I went home no longer doubting that I could be a good mother—God would be there for me through every trial and tribulation.

-Twenty-two years later, Manisha has the best eyesight of anyone in the family.
+Twenty-four years later, Manisha has the best eyesight of anyone in the family.
 She is the only one who doesn’t wear glasses.

 I thank God for both my daughters, Hope and Joy.
 I have been blessed beyond measure by God’s tender mercies.
 I wouldn’t have either of my daughters if God had not done the impossible.